ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 is more conservative.

 This document updates {{!RFC9438}} by replacing the quoted text with the text in {{rules}} to specify how the cwnd is managed when the sender is rate-limited.
-The last sentence of {{Section 5.8 of !RFC9438}} regarding {{Section 4.2}} and inclusion of application-limited periods is unchanged by this document.
+The last sentence of {{Section 5.8 of !RFC9438}} regarding {{Section 4.2 of !RFC9438}} and inclusion of application-limited periods is unchanged by this document.

 # Security Considerations